akeskimo/rethmeter/README.md

 `docker build -t akeskimo/docker-registry:latest`

 **Access**
-To access familiar bash prompt on the container, run
+To enter bash prompt on the container, run

 `docker run -it --entrypoint=/bin/bash akeskimo/docker-registry:latest`

 **Publish**
-If you want to publish the updated docker image you may push the docker image to remote repository
+If you need to update the remote docker image you may publish it with

 `docker push akeskimo/docker-registry:latest`